7Ragnarok7/DEDMAP/README.md

 ```
 ### Highlights :-
  - Packed with lots of additional features all in one place.

+ - Full Support for Android devices (*via* termux)

  - Supports IP-RANGES (1.1.1.1-100)

- - Supports Sweep Scanning (Ping Sweep)
+ - Supports Network Scanning (Ping Sweep)

- - Has a turbo mode (LAN mode) for sweep scanning.
+ - Has a turbo mode (LAN mode) for network scanning.
 The turbo mode can be used both in LAN and wan but it is recommended to use only in LAN as it may decrease the accuracy of the scan in a wan network.

  - The wan mode can also be used in a LAN network for more accurate results.
 Lan mode = Performance, Wan mode = Accuracy.

  - Is flexible.
 Multiple scanning options can be combined based on requirements.

  - Is clever.
-Scans only the live targets if a sweep scan is combined with other scans.
+Scans only the live targets if a network scan is combined with other scans.

  - Supports Verbose mode

- - Supports Writing the Output to a file.
+ - Supports Saving the Output to a file.
+(The file generated is a dedmap file.
+Cat/Print it to view it's contents properly in a shell environment)

  - Supports various port specification options